TheMegaTB/SMP/README.md

 ### Current state of development
 Currently this project is nowhere near finished.
-I decided to switch to rust as it is a compiled language which is more efficient especially regarding that this should run on low powered devices.
-At the moment I'm working on the networking and created a small UDP protocol implementation.
+I decided to switch to rust as it is a compiled language which is more efficient especially regarding this project running on low powered devices.
+Current focus is on the networking and a UDP protocol implementation using multicast.
 As rustc is now running on my raspberry the next step would be to get some implementations up and running (looking at KNX and GPIO).
-KNX as output should be rather easy to implement as the addressing matches the protocol and GPIO should be fairly easy too.
-After that is done I'll look into some input method (most likely a webapp using meteor) so that the basic setup works and is usable.
+KNX as output should be rather easy to implement as the addressing matches the protocol and so does the GPIO output.
+After that is done I'll look into some input methods (most likely a webapp using meteor) so that the basic setup works and is usable.

 ### Future plans
 * Distribution of bigger load (e.g. webserver) to most powerful node